 - $62 from a NEW Life Membership ($850)

 - $86 from a NEW Life Joint Membership ($1,175)

-Yes, the Auburn Club Membership Commissions club code allows us to track your memberships.
+Yes, your Auburn Club name allows us to track your memberships.

-There are 3 easy ways for people to join:
+There are 3 easy ways for people to join as contributing members:

-- Online at alumni.auburn.edu/benefits-of-membership and use the club code or select your local club
+- Online at alumni.auburn.edu/join and select your local club

-- Mail completed applications forms specially marked with your club code
+- Mail completed application with club name listed to:

 Call (334)-844-2995.
 Steve Inabinet can help your club start a scholarship program.